2010–11 Liverpool F.C. season: September

 In mid-week, Liverpool lost to Northampton Town in the League Cup at Anfield.
 It was the first time ever Liverpool had lost to a fourth-tier team, and the team was heavily criticised by the fans following the display from what essentially was the second XI.
 The loss was on penalty kicks, following 1–1 at full-time and 2–2 after extra time.
-Following N'Gog's late equaliser, Liverpool were lucky to scrape through to the shootout, where N'Gog missed his penalty and the side went out in humiliating fashion.
+Following Ngog's late equaliser, Liverpool were lucky to scrape through to the shootout, where Ngog missed his penalty and the side went out in humiliating fashion.

 As courtroom battles over the right to sell the club to new investors intensified, Liverpool at least got a gift against Sunderland at home, as a brief touch on the ball by a Sunderland player was deemed enough for referee Stuart Atwell to let the play go on.
 Torres snapped up the ball and assisted Dirk Kuyt for a controversial goal.
 Atwell was not awarded with any more Premier League matches for the rest of the calendar year as a result of the goal.
 Sunderland turned the deficit thanks to a brace from Darren Bent, one of them from the penalty spot.
 Liverpool was spared the embarrassment of a third consecutive defeat thanks to a header from Gerrard following Torres' second assist of the afternoon.
 Controversially, Gerrard and Torres celebrated the goal on separate locations, sparking further rumours of differences between the two.
 A few days later, Liverpool claimed a clean sheet and a point away from home against Utrecht in the Europa League.

 At the end of the month, the prospect of the club going into administration was dismissed, and even if the Royal Bank of Scotland had taken over the shares, the side would not be docked the nine points as stipulated by the Premier League.